freshinbox/tabs-for-email/README.md

-# Interactive Email Tabs for Email
+# Interactive Tabs for Email

 Code to create Tabs that work in Mobile and Webmail Clients.